There are national Shakespeare Associations all around the world, but until 2002 there was no British Shakespeare Association.

 Since 2007, we have held conferences at King’s College and Shakespeare’s Globe in London and in 2012 we celebrated the 10th anniversary of the founding of the BSA with a major international conference at Lancaster University.
 The most recent BSA conference were held at Queen’s College Belfast in 2018, Swansea University in 2019, and the a virtual conference in 2021, hosted by the BSA Board’s Conference Committee.
 As well as major conferences, we have held many smaller events around the United Kingdom, including seminars and conferences in Belfast, Stirling, and Bangor, as well as regular events in Stratford at the Shakespeare Birthplace Trust.

-The BSA’s work is now split between three committees.
+The BSA’s work is now split between four committees.
 The Events Committee makes sure that every BSA event fulfils the mission of the BSA to bring together different communities of Shakespeareans.
 Our Education Committee is responsible for delivering the BSA’s charitable object, which is to educate the general public about Shakespeare and his works.
 This committee produces Teaching Shakespeare, the country’s leading magazine about Shakespeare pedagogy, and contributes education and pedagogy content to the BSA.
-Finally, the Fellowship Committee is responsible for conferring honorary fellowships on distinguished Shakespeareans (whether academics or practitioners) who have made a significant contribution to the public understanding of Shakespeare.
-They are only able to make two such awards every year.
-All three committees report to the Board of Trustees, which oversees the governance of the BSA, including its strategic direction and its finances.
+The Performance and Media Committee is responsible for facilitating dialogue between scholars, practitioners, and creatives.
+Finally, the Awards Committee is responsible for conferring honorary fellowships on distinguished Shakespeareans (whether academics or practitioners) who have made a significant contribution to the public understanding of Shakespeare and innovations in performance.
+They are only able to make three such awards every year (two Honorary Fellows and one Innovation Award).
+All four committees report to the Board of Trustees, which oversees the governance of the BSA, including its strategic direction and its finances.